SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Methodology

-Distributed Feature Extraction: This stage involves $V=12$ independent convolutional subnetworks, $\phi_v \left( \theta_v \right)$ , deployed across separate edge nodes.
-We utilize a modified VGG11 backbone, pre-trained on ImageNet1K and fine-tuned on ModelNet40.
-Each edge device $v$ processes a local view $x_v$ to produce a lower-dimensional feature embedding $f_v$: $f_v=\phi_v(x_v)$.

-This decoupled design enables the SlimEdge to independently extract spatial information at each node, thereby facilitating parallel inference.
+We adopt the Multi-View Convolutional Neural Network \citep{su_multi-view_2015} paradigm, adapting it for distributed edge deployment.
+The architecture comprises two distinct functional stages: a distributed feature extractor and a centralized aggregation stage. \\ Distributed Feature Extractor: This stage involves $V=12$ independent convolutional subnetworks, $\phi_v$, deployed across separate edge nodes.
+We utilize a modified VGG11 backbone, pre-trained on ImageNet1K \citep{deng_imagenet_2009}.
+Each edge device $v$ processes a local view $x_v$ to produce a lower-dimensional feature embedding $f_v$: $f_v=\phi_v\left(x_v\right), \quad v=1, \dots ,V$.\\ This decoupled design enables SlimEdge to independently extract spatial information from each view, thereby facilitating parallel inference.

-View Pooling and Classification: After extraction, the feature embeddings ${f_1, f_2, \dots, f_V}$ are transmitted to the central server, while a view-pooling layer aggregates these inputs into a single global descriptor $F$ using element-wise maximum-pooling: $F=\max_{v=1}^{V}\left(f_v\right)$.

-This aggregation mechanism guarantees permutation invariance, making the model resilient to alterations in the sequence of camera inputs.
-Subsequently, the global descriptor $F$ is subsequently passed to a central classifier, a fully connected network that predicts the final object class $y$.
+View Pooling and Classification: After extraction, the feature embeddings, $f_1,\ldots f_V$ are transmitted to a central server, while a view-pooling layer aggregates these inputs into a single global descriptor $F$ using element-wise maximum-pooling: $F = \max_{v=1,\dots,V} f_v$ This aggregation mechanism guarantees permutation invariance, making the model resilient to alterations in the sequence of camera inputs. $F$ is subsequently passed to a central classifier, a fully connected network that predicts the final object class $y$.